sttng/gb-stuff/sotn/music/OST/readme.md

-This folder is a collectio of free Castlevania 8-bit music in .uge format for use in homebrew projects.
+This folder is a collection of free Castlevania 8-bit music in .uge format for use in Gameboy homebrew projects.
 All of the .uge music is availabe under the CC0 license.

 #Track List